How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 What is the biggest mistake first-timers make when applying without an agency?

 Choosing the cheapest license fee without accounting for the banking success rate at that free zone.
-A AED 4,888 Ajman license with a 60 to 70 percent traditional bank rejection rate is a worse outcome than a AED 14,900 IFZA license with Wio Business approval in 72 hours.
+A AED 4,888 Ajman license facing heightened scrutiny at traditional banks can be a worse outcome than a AED 14,900 IFZA license that can be reviewed by Wio Business in one to three days.
 The banking decision is the setup decision — choose the zone based on your banking profile, not the headline fee.

 How long does the full process take if I do it myself?

-From free zone application to Emirates ID in hand: four to six weeks for standard cases.
-Add eight to twelve weeks if you have not started degree attestation and it is required for your chosen permit type.
-The bottlenecks are: degree attestation (if applicable), medical test scheduling (can take a few days for appointments), and Emirates ID processing after biometrics (seven to ten working days).
+From free zone application to Emirates ID in hand: about three to six weeks for standard cases.
+If you have not started degree attestation and it is required for your chosen permit type, allow additional country-specific time.
+The bottlenecks are degree attestation (if applicable), medical test scheduling, and Emirates ID processing after biometrics.

 What documents do I actually need to upload to the free zone portal?